MoeinAbtahi/WALL/README.md

 - **Methods**: `GET`, `POST`
 - **Functionality**:
-  1. Uploads a CSV file containing file details.
+  - Upload a CSV file containing file details.
-  2. Selects files for comparison and extracts their contents.
+  - Selects files for comparison and extracts their contents.
-  3. **Highlights Differences**: Uses a color-coded HTML format to display added and removed lines.
+  - uses a color-coded HTML format to display added and removed lines.
-  4. **Computes Evaluation Metrics**:
   - Calculates precision, recall, F1 score, BLEU, and ROUGE scores.
   - Provides a quantitative assessment of the similarity between the original and revised code versions.

 ## 3.3.
 Running WALL